Kit Packages Include:

 Step 6: Finishing

-When you buy a home kit from one of our suppliers, you are buying just the building shell itself… including all framing, roof, walls, and doors.
+When you buy a home kit from one of our suppliers, you buy just the building shell itself… including all framing, roof, walls, and doors.
 You, or your general contractor, will be required to engage local sub-contractors to take care of the wiring, lighting, heating, plumbing, flooring, and any internal framing.

 A local framing company will need to take care of the interior framing of your home, the walls, and the doors that separate the rooms.
 You can use traditional 2x4 lumber for this or light gauge steel studs.